wacncontent/CustomizeTool/output/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 4. Once the push operation has completed, browse to the web app URL returned previously by the `azure create site` command to view your application.

-

 ## Next steps

 While the steps in this article describe using the Table Service to store information, you can also use MongoDB.
 See [Node.js web app with MongoDB] for more information.

-
 ## Additional resources

 [Azure CLI]

-
 ## What's changed
 * For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)

 <!-- URLs -->

-[Build and deploy a Node.js web app in Azure]: /documentation/articles/web-sites-nodejs-develop-deploy-mac 
-
-[Build and deploy a Node.js web app in Azure]: /documentation/articles/web-sites-nodejs-develop-deploy-mac 
+[Build and deploy a Node.js web app in Azure]: /documentation/articles/web-sites-nodejs-develop-deploy-mac/
-[Continuous deployment using GIT in Azure Web App]: /documentation/articles/web-sites-publish-source-control
+[Continuous deployment using GIT in Azure Web App]: /documentation/articles/web-sites-publish-source-control/
 [Azure Developer Center]: /develop/nodejs/

 [node]: http://nodejs.org